IIIF/cookbook-recipes/recipe/0299-region/index.md

 ## Restrictions

 This recipe can not be applied to pulling a temporal segment from a time-based IIIF resource or to specifying a non-rectangular spatial region of an image.
 Incorporating a temporal region would use `FragmentSelector` and a non-rectangular region would use `SvgSelector`, but further description is beyond this recipe.
+However, see ["Table of Contents for Multiple A/V Files on a Single Canvas"](https://preview.iiif.io/cookbook/0299-region/recipe/0064-opera-one-canvas/) for an implementation example.

 ## Examples